rhysd/hgrep/README.md

 ### Via [Homebrew][homebrew]

 By adding hgrep repository as Homebrew tap, `hgrep` command can be installed and managed via Homebrew.
-Currently only for x86_64 macOS and Linux.
+Currently, only for x86_64 macOS and Linux.

 ```sh